didats/DTYahooWeather/README.md

 	$weather = new Weather($yourCityName);

 	// get woeid.
-	// It will be better if you save the woeid somewhere so the class won't need to get it again
+	// It will be better if you save the woeid somewhere so the class doesn't need to grab it again
-	$woeid = $weather->woeid;
+	$woeid = $weather->woeid();

 	// if you already have the woeid,
 	// set it here